Pro se federal litigation · 2019–2026

 Public-safe redactions of correspondence to the Court, the Executive, and the agencies whose mandates the record implicates.

 Under construction RacketeeringCivil RICO thematic cross-cut: predicate acts, enterprise, pattern.
-Refresh in progress; ships 6/1/2026.
+Being built from the filed record.

 Under construction RetaliationsThematic cross-cut on retaliation evidence and "unfree-labor" framing.
-Refresh in progress; ships 6/1/2026.
+Being built from the filed record.